alarner/howhap-middleware/README.md

 	// Other code goes here...

 	// Send the errors and redirect back to the login page.
-	// If no argument is passed to the send method then you
+	// If no argument is passed to the first argument of the
-	// will redirect back to the referer.
-The send method
+	// send method then you will redirect back to the referer.
-	// will return false if there are no errors to send.
+	// The send method will return false if there are no errors
-	// The send method is smart about what "sending" actually
+	// to send.
+The send method takes a optional second argument
-	// means.
-If the request does not accept HTML then
+	// specifying the response format you would like ('html' or
+	// 'json').
+If there is no response format specified, it
+	// will fallback to the 'defaultFormat' option passed in to
-	// instead of being redirected, the errors will be sent
+	// the middleware.
+If the format is 'html' the user will be
-	// back via JSON with the appropriate status code. if(!res.error.send('/login')) {
+	// redirected to the specified redirect.
+Otherwise json will
+	// be returned.
+	if(!res.error.send('/login', 'html')) {
 		// There were no errors, redirect.
 		res.redirect('/dashboard');
 	}

-	// You can optionally send json data instead of redirecting
-	// by omitting the first argument of the send method. eg...
+	// Here's an example of sending json
 	//
-	// if(!res.error.send()) {
+	// if(!res.error.send(null, 'json')) {
 	// 	res.json(user);
 	// }
 });